 Have you ever been on a food tour in your home city?
-I went on a delicious Kensington Market Food Tour and discovered some restaurants that I have not been to before!
+I went on a food tour in Toronto and ate some delicious food, discovered new restaurants and met some great people!

 I've lived in Toronto (Canada) for most of my life, and regularly visit & shop in Chinatown and Kensington Market.
 I have my go to shops - Sanagan's Meat Locker and Caribbean Corner, and often stop at Golden Patty for a snack before heading home.